ravendb/helm-charts/README.md

 Before installation you need to specify your RavenDB license file path inside `values.yaml`, or copy the license json to the  `misc/license.json` file.
-Also, provide your domain name and path to RavenDB certificates & license package (e.g. from `rvn create-package` tool).
+Also, provide your domain name, Let's Encrypt email, and path to RavenDB certificates & license package (e.g. from `rvn create-package` tool).

-Optionally, provide a version of RavenDB (latest by default).
+Optionally, you can provide a custom version of RavenDB (latest by default) or a node storage size.

 ![](.github/helm_install.gif)